An Enhanced Thermodynamic Framework for Third-Order Galaxy Correlation Functions: A Physically Motivated Closure and Observational Test: Acknowledgments

 \section{Acknowledgments}

 We gratefully acknowledge the support and facilities provided by the University of Kashmir, Srinagar, India.
 We acknowledge the SDSS collaboration for making high-quality galaxy survey data publicly available, enabling the observational validation presented here.
-We thank the simulation teams responsible for the Millennium and SLICS simulations for providing the N-body data essential for theoretical validation.